-Northern Trust depends on access to capital markets to provide sufficient capital resources and other funds to meet our commitments and business needs and to accommodate the transaction and cash management needs of our clients.
+Northern Trust depends on access to capital markets and short-term funding to provide sufficient capital resources and other funds to meet our commitments and business needs and to accommodate the transaction and cash management needs of our clients.

 - Many events or circumstances could adversely affect our capital costs, our ability to raise capital and, in turn, our ability to meet our commitments.
 Inadequate capital or the inability to meet our commitments could cause us to incur liability, restrict our ability to grow, or require us to take actions that would negatively affect our earnings.
 Among the developments that could have this effect are: - A loss of confidence of debt purchasers, depositors or counterparties participating in the capital markets generally or in transactions with Northern Trust; - Disruption in the market for debt-related securities; and - A significant downgrade of any of our debt ratings.
 Credit agencies' ratings can change and they often adjust their methodology.
 Credit ratings and outlooks are opinions on our creditworthiness and that of our obligations or securities, including long-term debt, short-term borrowings, preferred stock and other securities, including asset securitizations.
 Our credit ratings are subject to ongoing review by the ratings agencies and thus may change from time to time based on a number of factors, including our own financial strength, performance, prospects and operations as well as factors not under our control, such as ratings agency-specific criteria or frameworks for our industry or certain security types, which are subject to revision from time to time, and conditions affecting the financial services industry generally.
-A significant downgrade in Northern Trust's debt ratings could increase the costs and availability of short and long-term funding, negatively impacting our profitability and our ability to meet client needs.
+A significant downgrade in Northern Trust's debt ratings could increase the costs and availability of short and long-term funding, negatively impacting our profitability and our ability to meet client needs. - Our success with large, complex clients requires substantial liquidity.
+Our failure to successfully manage these liquidity and balance sheet issues would have a negative impact on our ability to meet client needs and grow. - If the Bank or the other subsidiaries of the Corporation were unable to supply the Corporation with funds over time, the Corporation could be unable to meet its various obligations.
+The Corporation is a legal entity separate and distinct from the Bank and its other subsidiaries.
+The Corporation relies primarily on dividends paid to it by the Bank to meet its obligations and to pay dividends to stockholders of the Corporation.
+There are various legal limitations on the extent to which the Bank and the other subsidiaries can supply funds to the Corporation by dividend or otherwise.
+See "Regulation and Supervision" in Item 1 of this Annual Report on Form 10-K.

-See the section of "Management's Discussion and Analysis of Financial Condition and Results of Operations" captioned "Liquidity and Capital Resources" in the 2012 Annual Report to Stockholders (pages 42 through 46), including the discussion of the possible negative effects of a significant downgrade of any of the Corporation's debt ratings (page 43).
+See the section of "Management's Discussion and Analysis of Financial Condition and Results of Operations" captioned "Liquidity and Capital Resources" in the 2013 Annual Report to Stockholders (pages 32-39), including the discussion of the possible negative effects of a significant downgrade of any of the Corporation's debt ratings (page 34).